School of Accountancy

 Rick Leaman, Professor, JD, University of Chicago

-Suzette Loving, Assistant Professor of the Practice of Accountancy, MBA, Michigan State University
+Suzette Loving, Associate Professor of the Practice of Accountancy, MBA, Michigan State University

 Jane Morton, Teaching Associate Professor, PhD, University of Arizona